Last Updated on January 20, 2023

 Some resumes read like memoirs with pages and pages of career history to the very last detail.
 You have a two-page limit (at most three) therefore one needs to carefully consider what info stays and what info goes.
 Provide working history of the last ten years and if you are just starting out include in-service training, apprenticeships or part-time and vocational gigs related to the culinary sector.
 Utilize bullet points to keep the format neat and tidy.

 5. Other Employment Experience:

-Refer to other experiences unrelated to cooking or the food industry by condensing them info a brief summary mentioning job titles, employment dates, and what the primary purpose of those roles was.
+Refer to other experiences unrelated to cooking or the food industry by condensing them into a brief summary mentioning job titles, employment dates, and the primary purpose of those roles.
 This section is especially important if you are looking for your first job in a culinary setting without formal experience as a Line Cook.
-It would be best if you elaborated on internships, volunteer work, part-time jobs or casual summer work because employers would like to get an idea of you are as a person and the skills you may have gained outside of cooking that could be replicated in the job of a Line Cook.
+It would be best if you elaborated on internships, volunteer work, part-time jobs or casual summer work because employers would like to get an idea of who you are as a person and the skills you may have gained outside of cooking that could be replicated in the job of a Line Cook.